Guide

 Start by listing businesses that target the same customers:

-- Future competitors: Businesses that are new entrants or could expand into your market
+• Future competitors: new entrants or businesses that could expand into your market

 Search online for terms your customers would use.
 Check industry directories, social media, and local business listings.